-Towards the end of 2017 we published a blog inviting our readers to share anonymous details of cyber security threats they were most concerned about, and to ask any questions they felt we might be able to help with.
+Towards the end of 2017, we published a blog inviting our readers to share anonymous details of security threats they were most concerned about and to ask any questions where they felt we might be able to help.
 This blog was recently taken down and replaced with our ‘your questions answered’ page.
 Rather than formulating a survey, we chose to use an open format where our readers could respond by email or schedule a call to discuss any issues.

 Analysis of notes and emails showed that among readers’ feedback, the following eight were the most prominent areas of risk, and included both current mitigation activity and activity planned for over the foreseeable future.

 - Legal Implications of data in the cloud